MasuRii/FBScrapeIdeas/README.md

 *   **🕷️ Playwright Engine:** Now supports **Playwright** for faster, more resilient, and undetectable scraping (alongside Selenium).
 *   **🍪 Session Management:** Intelligent session handling with `storage_state.json` remembers your login, reducing suspicious activity flags and CAPTCHAs.
 *   **⚡ AI Filtering Pipeline 2.0:** A smart 2-stage pipeline that pre-filters posts using local keywords *before* sending them to the AI, significantly reducing API costs and latency.
+*   **🔄 Gemini SDK 2025:** Migrated to the new official `google-genai` SDK for improved reliability and structured output support.

 ### Core Capabilities
 *   **🔒 Authenticated Facebook Group Scraping:** Securely logs into Facebook to scrape posts and comments from private or public groups.